 You should take regular exercise, lose weight if you are overweight or obese, and stop smoking.
-Although studies do not show that these changes will definitely help all patients, changes to a person's lifestyle will bring additional wider benefits in general health and wellbeing.
+Studies do not show that these changes will definitely help all patients.
+But changes to a person's lifestyle will bring benefits to general health and wellbeing.